cpe-unr/group-project-oops-i-broke-it-again/README.md

 ## Challenges encountered:
 - Choosing the best method by which wav files should be handled depending on technical data
 - Organizing work among the team in an online environment where communication is made more difficult
+- Operating Doxygen without ability to make the GitHub page.
+(Still remains in /docs)